 Some of the most stylish men I know have essentially made blue their signature.
 They wear variations of it every day, and they never look repetitive because the shade, the fabric, and the combination always shift.
 There is a lesson in that.
 When you find a color that works for you, lean into it.
 Master it.
 Build around it.
 Blue rewards that kind of commitment.

 If you are ready to explore what blue can do for your wardrobe, come see us at Bespoke By CB.
 We have been working with blue fabrics for thirty-seven years, and we know exactly which shades work for which men.
+Explore our custom suits or book a free consultation at our Miami Brickell showroom.
 The right blue, in the right fabric, in the right fit, is transformative.
-It really is that simple.